Hillside Acre Farm Emmett Idaho

 ~ Summer months they have 2-3 wonderful pastures to rotate from that we keep irrigated in the warmer months that have: Orchard Grass, Dandelion, Kochia, unfortunately Cheat/Foxtail grass we are desperately trying to weed out, and other weeds that come in from the neighboring properties and irrigation water.
 We purposely every year seed with orchard grass!

-~ Summer months when the girls are in milk they get Orchard Grass/alfalfa mix hay in the evenings only and grain on the milking platform which we will talk about later.
+~ Summer months when the girls are in milk they get Alfalfa hay in the am/pm just a few flakes only and grain on the milking platform which we will talk about later.

 ~ HOT Summer months these girls receive electrolytes in their water to replenish anything they are missing and also makes the water taste better.
 They have one tub full of just filtered water (we have a Well and use an RV filter at the end of the hose) and the other always has electrolytes - and the electrolyte tub is completely gone 2x day!
 This also keeps their milk going strong through the summer!
 I order a 6lb bag from Chewy.com :